agargaro/three.ez/docs/docs/tutorial/index.md

 ### Automatic Resize Handling
 Automatically resizes the `Renderer`, `Camera`, and `EffectComposer`. <br />
-Using the `rendererResize` event, you can easily set the resolution for custom shaders.
+Using the `viewportResize` event, you can easily set the resolution for custom shaders.

 ### Smart Rendering
 Optimize performance by rendering frames only when necessary, reducing computational overhead.